Charles Sabourin

-Charles Sabourin (19 June 1849 – 6 November 1920) was a French pathologist and pulmonologist.
+Charles Sabourin (19 June 1849 – 6 November 1920) was a French pathologist.
+Sabourin was born in Châtellerault, Vienne, France.

-Early life

-On 19 June 1849, Sabourin was born in Châtellerault, Vienne, France.

-Education

 Sabourin studied medicine in Paris, France.

-Career

 Sabourin served in hospitals of Paris.
 He specialized in medical research and therapy, receiving recognition for his work involving lung anatomy and pathology.
 Subsequently, he opened a sanatorium in Durtol for treating patients with tuberculosis and pulmonary tuberculosis.
 He was first physician to provide a comprehensive description of nodular regenerative hyperplasia of the liver.
 In French medical literature the eponym Cirrhose alcoolo-tuberculeuse de Hutinel et Sabourin is used to describe hypertrophic fatty cirrhosis of the liver of alcoholic or tuberculous origin.
 It is named along with physician Victor Henri Hutinel (1849–1933).

+Sabourin died in Puy-de-Dôme.